Two Oceans Marathon History since 1970

 Once again, the total number of entries increased, although the trend of diminishing numbers of ultra marathon entries continued.
 As in 2002, a novice won the ultra marathon.
 Heavy fog early in the morning hampered television coverage of the race, but the mist lifted a bit later and the weather was fine – quite humid but virtually wind-free.

-2003 was the last time the race went over the alternative route via Ou Kaapse Weg.
+2003 was the last time the race went over the alternative route via Ou Kaapse Weg – until 2019, that is.

 Mluleki Nobanda won the ultra marathon in 3:09:21, with Hungarian athlete, Simone Staicu taking the women’s title in 3:37:32, the second fastest time ever.
 Luwis Masunda won the half marathon and set a new course record in a time of 1:03:46.
 Charne Rademeyer was the first woman home in a time of 1:15:48.